aMoonEar/spacestagram/README.md

 - Search results should come from NASA's API ✓
 - Display the title, date of capture, and button to like the image ✓
 - Used a custom react theme ✓
-- Animated the `like` action ✓
 - Added a loading state while fetching data ✓
 - Displays both videos and photos ✓
 - Compatible for all devices ✓
+- Create shareable link for every image ✓

 ### Improvements

 There are several improvements that can be made to this app

 - Create a back-end to hide API KEYs
 - Save the likes if the user reloads the page
-- Create shareable link for every image
 - Add a date-picker to show photos from a specific date